Lifeng-Liang/DbEntry/doc/en/DataAccess/ObjectDefinition.md

 If a string field is not defined by ``Length`` attribute, it means it has unlimited size, the mapped database type is "text" or "ntext" (in sql server).

-The ``AllowNull`` attribute defined the field which allows null value, in DbEntry, it also using for genernate create table sql and for validate function.
+The ``AllowNull`` attribute defines the field which allows null value, in DbEntry, it also use for genernate create table sql and for validate function.
 In DbEntry, the field which is defined ``AllowNull`` attribute or ``Nullable`` type field will be deemed as allow null field.
-You don't need to define this attribute to ``Nuallable`` field, in fact, it's not allowed as well, so the ``AllowNull`` attribute only works for string field.
+You don't need to define this attribute to ``Nuallable`` field, ``AllowNull`` attribute only works for string field.

 ``StringColumnAttribute`` also works for create table and validate function. ``IsUnicode`` tells DbEntry if the column type is unicode, by default, this argument is true, and the ``Regular`` tell the validate function if it need check the field by using a regular expression. ``CommonRegular`` provides two common regulars: Email and Url.